Need some help testing an audio signal with a digital multimeter? If so, here are two techniques that can provide positive results.

 Check the multimeter reading with the frequency of the test tone.
 As you can see, I’m getting a 0.05KHz reading equal to 50Hz.
 This means the amp is delivering a solid audio signal.

-Important: However, the issue might lie with the speaker if you are still getting bad audio quality.
+Important: However, the issue might lie with the speaker if you still get bad audio quality.
 So, move to step 6 to learn how to test a speaker with a multimeter.

 Step 6 – Test the Speaker